Probate Q&A Series

 • Conduct title search; clear liens, mortgages and unpaid taxes.

-• Allocate sale proceeds: first to estate liabilities, then distribute net balance according to ownership shares.
+• Allocate sale proceeds: first to estate liabilities, then distribute the net balance to the persons entitled to it.

 • File final accounting and petition for discharge of the personal representative.